crocs-muni/eacirc/DeveloperGuidelines.md

   Choose the appropriate C++ casting method: static_cast, dynamic_cast, const_cast or reinterpret_cast.
 Try to avoid reinterpret_cast.
 * **Inspect status codes**
   If you call a method returning status code, inspect it.
 In case of failure, propagate above.
 If your method can fail, return the status code.
+* **H/CPP split**
+  Try to keep definitions (code) out of the header files.
+These should contain only the declarations and documentation (for comprehensible reference).

+## Naming conventions

+* **General name rule**
+  Objects with the same name should have the same semantics, object with different names should have different semantics.
+That is, keep names of existing variables (do not rename them locally) and don't use common names for unrelated objects.
+* **Files, classes, variables**
+  Always use full names, not abbreviations.
+* **Class definitions order**
+  In class declaration/definition the attributes should preced the methods.
+Public methods should precede the private ones.
+* **Attributes**
+  Class attributes should be prefixed by "m_".

 ## Documentation

+* **Document methods**
+  Write a short JavaDoc-style documentation for all methods, mention any restriction on the parameters (maximum supported length, etc.).
+Ideally, write JavaDocs immediately (wiki documentation can wait a little for code stabilization).
 * **Keep developer Wiki up-to-date**
   After significat changes or feature addition, try to document these in the developer wiki (at least create the TBA sections).
 In case of significant changes (more/fewer output files, renames CLI options, ...), email core developers after master integration.
-* **Document methods**
-  Write a short JavaDoc-style documentation for all methods, mention any restriction on the parameters (maximum supported length, etc.).

 ## Formatting